Reminder: The Greatest Gathering: EMR shares top tips for those attending or enthusiasts wanting to enjoy the event

 Give yourself enough time and expect services to be busy

 Arrive early and allow extra time for your journey.
 We are expecting large crowds, particularly with football fixtures also taking place in the region (including Derby County vs Atromitos on Saturday).
-Please plan ahead and allow plenty of time for your journey to avoid delays.
+Please plan ahead, use public transport to get to your station and allow plenty of time for your journey to avoid delays - to help use our our website or mobile app for real-time updates and journey planning.

 Planning to bring your bike?
 Understand the restrictions - it might be easier to leave it at home and walk